forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

-# Invasion of Russia into the Ukraine
+# Ukraine in Conflict and Russia's Invasion into the Ukraine

-> The goal of this page is to find a an acceptable peace which ends the invasion of Russia into the Ukraine.
+> The goal of this page is to support finding lasting peace.

 * [New Content and Updates](#new-content-and-updates)
 * [Board](#board)